 The idea behind this MVP example is to make use of existing services and tools in your own project.
 It involves the collection of necessary components and pieces each one together in such a way that the outcome is a new functionality that provides a unique user experience.

 Groupon is one of the classic piecemeal minimum viable product examples.
-The platform is presented in a creative form of a marketplace in which users can come across attract and exclusive deals from agencies, local retailers, grocers, restaurants, etc.
+The platform is presented in a creative form of a marketplace in which users can come across attractive and exclusive deals from agencies, local retailers, grocers, restaurants, etc.

 MVP Landing Page Example